thepirat000/Audit.NET/src/Audit.WebApi/README.md

 ### Action Filter

-The audit action filter can be enabled in two different ways:
+The audit action filter can be enabled in different ways:

-1. Decorating the controllers/actions to be audited with `AuditApiAttribute` attribute.
+1. **Local Action Filter**: Decorating the controllers/actions to be audited with `AuditApi` action filter attribute.
-2. Adding `AuditApiGlobalFilter` as a global action filter.
-This method allows to dynamically configure the audit settings.
+2. **Global Action Filter**: Adding the `AuditApiGlobalFilter` action filter as a global filter.
+This method allows more dynamic configuration of the audit settings.
+3. **Middleware** (only for Asp.Net Core): Adding the `AuditMiddleware` to the pipeline.
+This method allow to audit request that doesn't get to the action filter.

-#### 1- AuditApi Attribute decoration
+#### 1- Local Action Filter

 Decorate your controller with `AuditApiAttribute`: